 Once you are in possession of your I-20, you should apply to the U.S. Consulate in your country for an F-1 visa.
 This visa is granted to students whose purpose is to pursue a full course of study and, upon completion, return to their home countries.
 To secure the F-1 visa, students must present:

-• A valid passport• Proof of financial support• Letter of acceptance• The I-20 issued by our College that serves as verification of admission to North Lake College.• I-901 fee receipt
+• A valid passport• Proof of financial support• Letter of acceptance• I-901 fee receipt

 If you are a Canadian student, you DO NOT need to get a visa from the U.S. Consulate, but a valid passport is required.
 A border official will interview you before you enter the U.S. Please be prepared to present your I-20, letter of acceptance, financial documents and other pertinent documents to customs officials.
 You will be issued an arrival document (I-94 card), which indicates your student immigration status.
 You will need this card, so BE SURE to get your I-94 card at the border.

 All new F-1 student applicants must file Form I-901 (available at www.FMJfee.com) and pay the "Student and Exchange Visitor Processing Fee" prior to obtaining a Visa or entering the United States.
 Your fee receipt will be required along with your form I-20 and letter of acceptance at the U.S. Embassy.
 Visit the website for the current fee.

 Thank you for your interest in Mountain View College.
 The following information is an explanation of the admissions procedures and documents required of non-immigrant international students.
 You will need to complete and return all of the required documents as early as possible to ensure consideration for admission.
 Please read the information and follow all instructions carefully and completely.

 ***Embassies in certain countries require additional processing time for visas, so it is urgent that applications for admission be received in a timely manner.

 Prospective/New students applying from outside the United States

 August - December